John Sydenham: Southampton

 Having been selected for England Youth five times, Sydenham joined Southampton as a professional in April 1957.
 He made his debut for the Southampton first team on 4 May 1957 at home to Newport County.
 At this time Sydenham first joined forces with another young winger, Terry Paine, and before long both players were regulars in Saints' first team, tearing Third Division defences to pieces.

 He first received International honours in the 1959–60 season being twice selected for the England Under-23 team including against Scotland, which match ended 4–4.
 A young Denis Law netted all four goals for the Scots while Jimmy Greaves converted a hat-trick for the English.

 Like most players at this time, his progress was interrupted by National Service in July 1960.

 On his return to the club, he soon regained his place on the left-wing and played an important part in helping Southampton reach the First Division in 1966.
 By the time of Saints' arrival in the top flight wingers were dropping out of favour, and Sydenham was often not selected for away games in preference for an extra defender.
 He remained loyal to the club and on 16 August 1969, he enjoyed a spectacular afternoon at Old Trafford, when he laid on all four of Ron Davies' goals to set up a memorable 4–1 victory against Manchester United.

-To Saints fans from the 1960s, the words "Paine and Sydenham" roll off the tongue as effortlessly as "peaches and cream", and the two of them will always be remembered as the club's finest ever pair of wingers.
+Terry Paine and John Sydenham are regarded by supporters as the club's finest pair of wingers during the 1960s.

 Sydenham made 401 League and Cup appearances for the Saints, scoring 40 goals.